cake-build/website/input/docs/writing-builds/preprocessor-directives/addin.md

 Order: 10
 Title: Addin directive
-Description: Directive to install and reference addins using NuGet
+Excerpt: Directive to install and reference addins using NuGet
 ---

 Supported in: **[Cake .NET Tool] | [Cake runner for .NET Framework] | [Cake runner for .NET Core]**